For decades, fundraisers and branding teams have struggled to calibrate the balance of their own visions, strategies, and executional tactics.

 Because we’re both working on behalf of the same organization, the struggles can sometimes give off the air of a dysfunctional family.
 But here’s the family secret: Fundraising and branding actually need each other.
 And frankly, the infighting accomplishes little besides alarm the neighbors, rattle the dog, run up the therapy bill, and exhaust everyone involved.

-A recent study sheds some light on the dangers of this imbalance.
-Great Fundraising and Brands: Help or Hindrance, recently released by The Philanthropy Centre, offers key insights that should be required reading for anyone interested in raising money to help advance the causes they care about.
+A great study sheds some light on the dangers of this imbalance.
+Great Fundraising and Brands: Help or Hindrance, released by The Philanthropy Centre, offers key insights that should be required reading for anyone interested in raising money to help advance the causes they care about.

 For example, they report a weak link between investment in brand and fundraising income — with the inverse being true.
 Investment in fundraising accounted for an 87% change in income while spending on brand only accounted for an additional 1%.